My Journey to Catholicism: Part I

 Immediately after Pentecost and during the next thirty years, the Christians celebrated the Breaking of Bread, although no written text on the matter existed.
 The texts that were then written give very few details concerning the rite to follow or the method of procedure.
 It was enough for the apostles to have seen Jesus celebrate it.
 The Church, which had seen the apostles do it after him, thus learned the Eucharist from its actual celebration; and so it was for many other things … Catholics believe that this method of communication [Tradition] is the one most essential to the Church, and that it would suffice if it alone existed.7

 Christianity is decidedly not a religion of the book (as in “of the text”).
 It would survive even if all the Bibles in the world were destroyed.
 This is because the Word of God is living and active (Heb 4:12), and would continue to inhabit the hearts and minds of the faithful even as they passed this Word down to future generations.
-It is a mistake to equate Christ, the Word of God spoken from all eternity and before all things were made, with the Bible.
+It is a mistake to equate the Son of God—the Word spoken from all eternity and before all things were made—with the Bible.
 Christ speaks to us through the Bible, but the Bible itself was written by human beings.
 These human beings were inspired by the Holy Spirit, but not in a manner that removed their personal will or agency.
 As the Dogmatic Constitution on Divine Revelation (Dei Verbum) puts it in paragraph 11, “God chose men, and while employed by Him they made use of their powers and abilities, so that with Him acting in them and through them, they, as true authors, consigned to writing everything and only those things which He wanted.”
 The story is the same with the assembly of a canon of Sacred Books, which we know today as the Old and New Testaments.

 I was afraid this would happen.
 I have become so enthusiastic about what I have learned and continue to learn that our story has been derailed.
-Lest we jump too far ahead, I’ll now revisit another early chapter in life, a chapter that shaped the sorts of “tough questions” I would eventually be asking of my LCMS upbringing.
+Lest we jump too far ahead, I’ll now revisit another early chapter in my life, a chapter that shaped the sorts of “tough questions” I would eventually be asking of my LCMS upbringing.

 This historical amnesia was fostered by the narrative of the Christian past that I learned in school and homeschool.
 The history I was taught was that of the English Reformers.
 Its main focus was how ideals of religious freedom influenced our nation’s founding.
 Lutheranism did not play a key role in this series of events.
-Hence I knew nothing about Lutherans (other than Luther himself), but I could tell you plenty of details about Winthrop, Williams, Eliot, Edwards, and Wesley.
+Hence, I knew nothing about Lutherans (other than Luther himself), but I could tell you plenty of details about Winthrop, Williams, Eliot, Edwards, and Wesley.
 In sum, I was never taught to identify with “Lutheranism across the ages,” or with Lutheranism as a centuries-old community larger than the people I met at church.
 Sadly, this is a predicament many young people find themselves in today, a predicament encouraged by the tendency of Protestant groups to splinter off from one another.10

 So today I’ve talked a bit about liturgy and tradition, theology and history, and the apostolic community called “Church.”
 In the next installment, I hope to discuss Scriptural exegesis, faith and works, and the development of doctrine.
 I’ll then conclude with some reflections on the Catholic Church in the contemporary world, drawing from documents of the Second Vatican Council and providing a list of resources that were influential in my final decision to “cross the Tiber.”

 In anticipation of the next article, please feel free to ask me questions about any of the stories and points related thus far.
-These thoughts have occupied my mind and heart for nearly four years, so I’m guaranteed to be interested in dialoging with anyone who is willing.
+These thoughts have occupied my mind and heart for nearly four years, so I’m guaranteed to be interested in dialogue with anyone who is willing.
 Peace be with all of you.

 Note: The Scripture quotations contained herein are from The New Revised Standard Version (Anglicized Edition), copyright 1989, 1995 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 In advance, I apologize for any errors or failures to remember properly.
 These are my burdens to bear as a finite and fallible being.
 If what I say offends anyone, please know that it was sincerely not my intent to do so.
 My aim is to “speak the truth in love” (Eph 4:15).
 As an opening paragraph of the Catholic Catechism articulates: “The desire for God is written in the human heart, because man is created by God and for God; and God never ceases to draw man to himself.
 Only in God will he find the truth and happiness he never stops searching for.”
 (CCC 27) A recent conversion story written by a guest author on Conciliar Post uses the motif of “putting on new glasses” to describe such a worldview change: https://conciliarpost.com/journeys-of-faith/a-change-in-perspective-one-womans-journey-into-eastern-orthodoxy/ See 1 Cor 12, and this helpful compendium of passages.
 I know this for a fact because she now (quite wonderfully) continues the virtuous habit with my two children.
 English would become my major in during undergraduate years at Truman State University.
 Congar, Yves, The Meaning of Tradition, trans.
 A.N.
 Woodrow (San Francisco: Ignatius Press, 2004), 18.
 Since we belonged to such a small church, there were more than a few times that I did not have a separate “Sunday School” experience.
 I learned, in later research, of Bischoff’s connection to a conservative group that arose out of the “Seminex Controversy.”
 If you’d like to learn more about this, check out Power, Politics, and the Missouri Synod: A Conflict That Changed American Christianity.
 An even more central player, who happened to be Bischoff’s roommate at the seminary, was Herman Otten.
 I grew up attending Otten’s church, located about an hour and a half from St. Louis, semi-regularly as my mother’s family were members.
 Otten not only pastored a congregation, he also ran a youth camp and published his own newspaper.
 Later in life, I learned that this man had never actually been ordained by the Missouri Synod.
 I couldn’t help but feel wrong, as a good Lutheran at the time, about the fact that I had received communion from him numerous times and no one had warned me he was unauthorized to give it.
 Here is an interesting primary-source comment about the “legacy” of Otten’s newspaper on the synod.
 Anthony Kemp provides an excellent case-study of this principle via the first three generations of American colonists.